-To date, there have been many preparedness efforts, interventions and responses to the Public Health Emergency including the procurement of necessary personal protective equipment, medical equipment, food, shelter and other necessities during this pandemic.
-Over 150,000 masks have been distributed; more than 12,500 residents tested; thousands of patient contacts called upon; hundreds of social service and assistance encounters and countless hours responding 24/7 to residents needs and concerns.
+On March 11, 2020, the Mayor declared a local state of emergency.
+To date there have been many preparedness efforts, interventions and responses to the public health emergency, including the procurement of necessary personal protective equipment, medical equipment, food, shelter and other necessities.
+The City has distributed masks, provided for testing of residents, and provided social service and assistance encounter and countless hours responding 24/7 to residents' needs and concerns.
 The City's Board of Representatives, Board of Finance and Board of Education are conducting meetings on a remote basis in accordance with Executive Order No. 7B and most employees and staff are also working remotely or with staggered office hours and meetings by appointment only.
 Police, fire, and other first-responders continue their normal shifts, observing social distancing when able.